hauran/git-ai/README.md

 # 🤖 git-ai

-An AI-powered CLI tool that reads your git diff and generates intelligent commit messages using OpenAI's GPT models.
+An AI-powered CLI tool that reads your git diff and generates commit messages.

 ## ✨ Features